shyrodgau/imbraw2dng/README.md

-# imbraw2dng
-Convert RAW from [I'm Back(R)](https://imback.eu) into DNG.
+# imbraw2dng - Convert RAW from [I'm Back(R)](https://imback.eu) into DNG
 They are not really "B&W RAW" but actually the RAW sensor data that also contains the colour filtering.
+You can see it when you import them as RAW into photoshop as Samuel described - zoom in and you see the gray values rastered in 2x2 squares.
+So even for B&W it is better to go the DNG way.

 Currently known to work for current firmware on 35mm (also for "Angle medium" and "small") and MF I'm Back.
+Not all angle variants are covered for MF, if you need it and can help contact me.

-Problems can also be discussed in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).
+Problems and ideas can also be discussed in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).

 **Installation:**

+The current release is [V2.0.1_804bfd8](https://github.com/shyrodgau/imbraw2dng/releases/tag/V2.0.1_804bfd8).

 Copy the [imbraw2dng.html](https://github.com/shyrodgau/imbraw2dng/raw/master/imbraw2dng.html) file to your PC or extract it from the release "Source code".zip or .tar.gz and open in your favorite browser (any newer one should do).

-If you can not install it locally, you can use it from the network like [my github pages](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html) or at [imback.eu](https://imback.eu/home/im-back-raw-dng-converter-ib35/) but the image data will stay in your browser!
+If you can not install it locally, you can use it from the network like on [my github page](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html) (should always be current version) or at [imback.eu](https://imback.eu/home/im-back-raw-dng-converter-ib35/) (with automated translation to different languages, but might not be current).
+The image data will stay in your browser in any case.

 The github repository itself can be found [here](https://github.com/shyrodgau/imbraw2dng).

 **Usage:**

 You can drop all files from the I'm back into the blue field.
-It will then copy all non-RAW files exactly and convert the RAW files to DNG, replacing the `.raw`/`.RAW` file extension with `.dng` to the name.
+It will then copy all non-RAW files exactly and convert the RAW files to DNG, replacing the `.raw`/`.RAW` file extension with `.dng`.
 When you use the `Choose Files` button, you can select RAW files directly.

 Your browser will download them according to its download settings, so it might pop up a dialog where to save it for each file if so configured, or throw all files into your Downloads directory if so configured , or, or, or...